Skip to main content

 Overview

 The data quality module is where users configure the data quality checks they want to run on incoming data from their SurveyCTO form.
 These checks feed into a data quality monitoring dashboard with different metrics such as the percentage of data quality violations aggregated by enumerator and location.
+To enable the data quality module, select “Data Quality Dashboard” under Feature Selection.

 Prerequisites